. . .art and fashion bring all the diversity of the world into one humbled and harmonized oneness enforcing a positive impact on the world. . .

 Yefikir has been advocating for child labor free products for a while now.
 And recently, together with the fashion designers association and ministry of social and labor affairs, the progress to establish safe thread certification is almost completed.
 I also volunteer as a psychologist.
 Psychology is an important part of my life; it has made my life better and broadened my understanding so it affects how I relate to people in general.
 Psychology and designing are actually complimentary.
 Psychology helped me establish many socially responsible production systems like child labor free products, ensuring fair payments and also creating job opportunities for mothers.

 We work with the hand woven Ethiopian textiles that are abundantly and richly produced within the country, still not denying that it does need quite a bit of development.
 The fabrics made in various parts of Ethiopia where weaving is widely practiced are of finer aesthetics and quality.
 While there is still room for improvement when it comes to technology and infrastructure, the support and attention from the government is encouraging.
 I had the opportunity of participating in the “WE ARE AFRICA FASHION SPECTACULAR” organized by South Africa Art and Culture Department last May and I was very amazed at how African countries Government’s involve and support their fashion industries.
 Also, the African fashion week is doing an amazing job in terms of creating opportunities for African designers to work and grow together.

 I get inspiration from the authentic and beautiful Ethiopian culture that always has a unique story to tell and we tailor it to fit the today thought and way of being.
 Because I am part of the today world, I feel that I am grounded and guided by the beautiful culture and tradition and my journey of finding my balance are the concepts you see in the designs.

 Ethiopian fabrics are well known for their sophistication, colorfulness and uniqueness.
 Yefikir Design is mainly known for turning this fabric into tailored made and fashionable designs without losing its cultural touch for the modern day women.
 It is important for me not to lose the connection I have to my culture, just giving it a modern twist and bringing it to the international fashion arena.
 The main fabrics used in all my designs are handmade cotton and the designs are to give comfort with style.
 Fikirte gets her inspiration from the Ethiopian culture and vibrant environment to reflect the everyday life of the people.
 She designs from casual to wedding dresses mainly for women.Exposure is the key in building brand awareness.
 A fashion business has many options of exposure.
 I see you have participated in fashion week shows both locally and abroad (Caribbean fashion week).
 Tell us how that exposure impacted your business.

 It is growing and becoming more encouraging now more than ever.
 The market is becoming more open to innovations and creativity making it possible to spread your wings and stretch the limits of being an artist.
 Ethiopia, being a very proud nation in its culture, interprets that energy into wardrobe endemic to one specific area.
 That gives a unique direction to Ethiopian fashion that is targeted towards the tradition.
 Moreover, it makes a very significant contribution in terms of improving the livelihood of all those found within the value chain; spinners, weavers, crochet makers, embroiderers, designers, etc.

-EDGE congratulates you, Fikirte Addis, on your significant contribution to the fashion community and the community at large.
+EDGE congratulates you, Fikirte Addis, on your significant contribution to the fashion community and the local community at large.
 We wish you and Yefikir Design continued success!

-Model Photo Credit: Kyle Lamere | Courtesy of Yefikir Design
+Photo credit with model: Kyle Lamere | Courtesy of Yefikir Design